Three Reasons Cookbook Publishers Are Embracing Digital

 Digital content is more popular than ever.
-The expected global consumer spend on digital content for 2018 was $202bn.
+Global online content consumption doubled in 2020 as we sat out the pandemic at home and global consumer spending on media grew an estimated 6.1% to $2.012 trillion in the same period.
 This is an astonishing number even before you consider that paid-for content is competing with the staggering amount of free digital content that is available to consumers.
 Also competing in this space are more traditional content creators such as book publishers.
 For cookbook publishers, digital content is a particular issue.
 While embracing digital has enabled publishers to accelerate their marketing endeavours, the sheer volume of free recipe content that is available online has an impact on the bottom line.
 Why purchase a cookbook when you can find a wealth of recipe content online?
 There is still a core group of cookbook fans however for whom the tried-and-tested nature of cookbooks remains a draw.
 Our own shelves are groaning under the weight of glossy, vibrant cookbooks by food giants like Jamie Oliver and Nigella Lawson and newcomers such as Liam Charles.
 Not only that, but cookbook sales are increasing yearly and the Print Books top-ten in Amazon's Trend Report is consistently dominated by cookbooks.
+Between January and September 2020, sales of cookbooks grew by 15% in the U.S. Sales of bread cookbooks alone increased by 200,000.
 Regardless, digital content poses a real threat to the traditional publishing industry.

 Not content with sticking to the status quo, cookbook publishers are embracing digital content and all its benefits.
 From our conversations with publishers and our experiences of working with the likes of Octopus and DK, we have gained insight into the reasons cookbook publishers are jumping on board with digitalisation.
 Here are just three of the benefits publishers that embrace a digital transformation can enjoy.